 Adds a message to the login page for your Hub installation.
 Use this, for example, to provide a link to legal documents that describe how you manage personal data that is stored in the application.

 Throttling or rate limitation helps protect Hub from brute-force attacks.
-The options on the Common Settings page lets you apply rate limits to login attempts and requests to verify credentials.
+The options on the Common Settings page let you apply rate limits to login attempts and requests to verify credentials.
 Rate limits are applied per login.
 Rate limits help slow down brute-force attacks by blocking new login requests following a series of consecutive login failures, so they keep your passwords safe.

 This feature is designed for use with reCAPTCHA.
 When rate limitation is applied to a login, the user can solve a CAPTCHA-based challenge and try another password.
 If reCAPTCHA is not configured, affected users must wait until the cooldown period elapses to attempt another login.

 When you enable Throttling by login, use the settings on this tab to manage how throttling is applied to logins and requests to verify credentials.

 Enables rate limitation for logins and requests to verify credentials.